Visual Dynamics Fellows Program

 • Producing portfolio-ready work

-By the end of the program, you will complete a major project you can present to employers or graduate programs.
+By the end of the program, you will complete a major project that you can present to employers or graduate programs.

 Each fellow completes: